timschneeb/awesome-shizuku/README.md

 * [AG Displays](https://play.google.com/store/apps/details?id=com.htl.agdisplays) `Ads` - Launch other apps on external displays (TV/Monitor) or desktop mode on virtual displays while the phone screen can be used for other purposes or turned off `Proprietary`
 * [ConnectScreen](https://connect-screen.com/) - Launch single apps to display in fullscreen on external displays.
 Can use the primary screen of the mobile as a virtual touchpad to control external display.
 Can rotate the screen for applications like TikTok `GPL-3.0` [(Source code)](https://gitee.com/connect-screen/connect-screen)
 * [deskcontrol](https://github.com/exiarepairii/deskcontrol) - Turns your phone into a touchpad and keyboard for a single app running on a wired external display `GPL-3.0`
+* [android-display-extend](https://github.com/jqssun/android-display-extend) ✨ - Display manager for physical and virtual displays with a built-in virtual touchscreen.
+Great for use with `scrcpy --new-display` on a PC `GPL-3.0`
 * [Fold_Switcher](https://github.com/eiyooooo/Fold_Switcher) - Switch between various display folding states on foldable devices `Apache-2.0`
 * [Grayscaler](https://github.com/C10udburst/Grayscaler) - Keep your phone mostly monochrome, but allow apps like camera to be in color `GPL-3.0`
 * [SecondScreen](https://play.google.com/store/apps/details?id=com.farmerbb.secondscreen.free) - Better screen mirroring for Android devices `Apache-2.0` [(Source code)](https://github.com/farmerbb/SecondScreen)